waviousllc/wav-lpddr-sw/README.md

 and device to create a higher-level device.
 Devices sit at the layer above drivers.

+### Target (target)
+Targets are specific implementations of the LPDDR PHY.
+Different targets have different features or even memory maps.
+All devices and drivers exists within the directories described above, regardless of which targets supports those features.
+Each target selects the source code and header files for these entities and builds the particular set of drivers and devices that it needs for its implementation.

+The build system is setup such that a particular target can be built.
+To build for multiple targets, one must rerun the `configure` script, specifying the new target.

 ### PHY Firmware (firmware)
 PHY Firmware is the management entity that controls the PHY, as well as performs state management.
 It responds to events from DFI interface (via IRQs) or events requested through the PHY Firmware API.
 The PHY Firmware API encapsulates all PHY features that an application can control, such as frequency switch prep.
+It interacts and controls the PHY through the PHY interface API.

 ### Applications (app)
 Applications are complete programs that are meant to run on LPDDR hardware.